API conventions

 400 | Bad Request | There was a problem with the submitted request. |

-401 | Unauthorized | The request lacks valid authentication credentials for the target resource. |
+401 | Unauthorized | The request lacks valid authentication credentials for the target resource.
+Check for no missing chars or whitespace.
+Validate that you are calling the correct environment such as US or EU and Production or Sandbox. |

-403 | Forbidden | The client does not have permission to access the target resource. |
+403 | Forbidden | The client doesn’t have permission to access the target resource. |

-404 | Not Found | The server did not find anything matching the Request-URI. |
+404 | Not Found | The server didn’t find anything matching the Request-URI. |

 500 | Internal Server Error | The server encountered an unexpected condition preventing it from fulfilling the request.
 Retry the request, and if the problem persists, contact Prove support. |

-When a Prove API encounters a request error, the JSON response object includes a code
+When a Prove API encounters a request error, the JSON response object includes acode

 field and a message